shiv-newbie/Dictionary/README.md

 # Web-Scraping

-Whenever we find a difficult word, the first thing we do is, we open our browser, type in whatever the word is and find the meaning is.
-This dictionary uses Web scraping through [this]("https://www.dictionary.com/browse/") website anf finds all the possible meanings of the word for you!
+Whenever we find a difficult word, the first thing we do is, we open our browser, type in whatever the word is and find the meaning.
+This dictionary uses Web scraping through [this]("https://www.dictionary.com/browse/") website and finds all the possible meanings of the word for you!

 <h2>To Run:</h2>
 1. Clone this repository to your desktop <br>